section-engineering-education/engineering-education/articles/introduction-to-sequalize-orm-for-nodejs/index.md

 Using Sequelize helps us have less craft, less boilerplate ultimately making your code easy to read, maintain and extend.

 ### Benefits of Sequelize
-So to conclude this introduction we're going to touch on the benefits of Sequelize and Object Relational Mappers in general.
+In general, the benefits of Sequelize and Object Relational Mappers are:
-- Sequelize allow us to write less code
+- Sequelize allow us to write less code.
-- Enable us to write more consistent code
+- Enable us to write more consistent code.
-- You can mostly avoid SQL queries
+- You can mostly avoid SQL queries.
-- Sequelize abstracts the database engine
+- Sequelize abstracts the database engine.
-- Good tooling for migrations
+- Good tooling for migrations.

 ### Conclusion
 In general, it mainly depends on the type of database you're using that will inform your decision on choosing an ORM for your Node.js application.
 In this article, we try to cover why Sequelize seems the best option compared to the already existing ones.

 For more reference on Sequelize, be sure to check their [documentation](https://sequelize.org/master/manual/getting-started.html) for more clarity.

 Happy Coding :>)